Mount Lebanon Mutasarrifate: Demographics

+Seat of the Maronite Catholic Patriarchate of Antioch in Bkerké.

+The Church of Saidet et Tallé in Deir al-Qamar, Lebanon.

 Christians constituted the majority of the population of the Mutasarrifate of Mount Lebanon, and most of them belonged to the Syriac Maronite sect.
 The Maronites were concentrated in the region since they settled in northern Mount Lebanon, and during the era of the Mutasarrifate, the Maronites were spread in the north, i.e. in the districts of Kesrouan, Batroun, Koura, Zahle and in the Deir al-Qamar district, these areas are still inhabited today by a Maronite majority.
 As for the rest of the districts, the Maronites mixed with other Christian sects and with the Druze, who formed the second largest sect in the mountain, and the majority of the residents of the Chouf and the Matn aqdiyah.
 There was also a noticeable presence of the Greek Orthodox in both parts of the mountain.
 As for the Shiites and the Sunnis, their presence was, and still is, very insignificant.
 The Shiites spread in a few villages in the Matn and Kesrouan, and the Sunnis lived on the Chouf coast and in Zahle.
 As a result of this closeness and convergence, a number of Lebanese embraced the religion of their neighbors or their religious sect, and the alqāb became shared among Christians and Muslims.
 The ruling and social system in the Mount Lebanon Mutasarrifate was formed from the Maronite-Druze dualism, and the security stability and Druze-Maronite coexistence in the Mutasarrifate allowed the development of the economy and the system of government.
 The area of Bkerke has been the seat of the Maronite Patriarchal See since 1823, and it has continued so throughout the Mutasarrifate era until now.
 The word Bkerke in Arabic means "the place of keeping documents and books."

-Masjid al-amir Fakhreddine, the oldest mosque in Mount Lebanon, built in 1493 by Fakhr al-Din I.
+The Fakhreddine Mosque, the oldest mosque in Mount Lebanon, built in 1493 by Fakhr al-Din I.

 Under the Mutasarrifate, the Shiites enjoyed stability, and security after a long period of constant persecutions and forced migrations, as they were given several rights.
 They also had two members in the Lebanese council, and had members in all the courts, and bodies affiliated to the Mutasarrifate.
 Notable Shias of the Mutasarrifate include: Sayyid Ali al-Husseini (a Qādi in Baabda and Jounieh), Shiite Keserwani members who held the position of membership of the board of directors: Sheikh Abbas Melhem Hamadeh, Abdullah Berro, Hajj Kazem Amr, Sheikh Hassan Awad, Sheikh Hassan Hamadar, Ali Hajj Hammoud, Muhammad Effendi Muhsin Abi Haidar, and Hajj Ali Muslim Amr.